edoriggio/algorithms-and-data-structures/sorting/README.md

 ### Abstract

 This simple algorithm performs poorly in real world use and is used primarily as an educational tool.
 It works by repeatedly swapping adjacent elements that are out of order.
+This is done until the array is sorted.

 ### Design

 - Incremental
 - For educational purposes
+- In-place

 ### Complexity